 I'm amazed how well my blog posts rank on Google.
 If you google "Travel Philippines" or "Tokyo Facts" my blog shows up on page 1.
 I don't know much about SEO, but I know that Jimdo pages generally rank very high.
 After only 3 months of blogging I reached a Page Rank of 4 which is amazing.
 I truly believe that Jimdo works better for my blog than Wordpress.

-You can try Jimdo for free here and upgrade it any time later if you like it.
-Upgrading means getting your own Domain and Email address (5 EUR/month for a Pro Version).
+You can try Jimdo for free and upgrade it any time later if you like it.
+Upgrading means getting your own domain and email address.
 I can't recommend Jimdo often enough, I just love their Interface and all the pretty templates they offer, it's so easy to build a website with them!

 #5 COMMENT ON OTHER BLOG POSTS (LIKE